KarrLab/intro_to_wc_modeling/docs/tutorials/grants_and_fellowships/fellowships.rst

 Postdoc/faculty transition awards
 =================================
 Postdoc/faculty transition awards are designed to provide senior postdocs with 2 years of additional funding to complete their postdoctoral training and three years of funding to start their own independent laboratory at another institution.
-Below are the largest transition award programs, their application deadlines, and links to advice on how to write sucessful applications.
+Below are the largest transition award programs, their application deadlines, and links to advice on how to write successful applications.

 * Burroughs Welcome Fund (BWF) `Career Award at the Scientific Interface <https://www.bwfund.org/grant-programs/interfaces-science/career-awards-scientific-interface>`_ (CASI)
 * NIH `Pathway to Independence Award <https://www.nhlbi.nih.gov/research/training/programs/postdoc/pathway-parent-k99-r00>`_ (K99/R00)